 OVERVIEW

 Vaginal cancer is a rare gynecological type of cancer that develops in women’s malignant vaginal tissue.
-Some people consider this cancer as similar to the vulva cancer, which is not true since the vagina of a woman is a narrow, elastic canal that extends from the cervix to the external area of the body.
+Some people consider this disease as similar to the vulva cancer, which is not true since the vagina of a woman is a narrow, elastic canal that extends from the cervix to the external area of the body.

 Normally, cells in the vagina start to grow and divide in order to form new cells.
 When these cells get old and die, another set of new cells will take their place.
 However, when an impaired process of cell formation and division takes place, the vaginal cells will start to divide and they will grow abnormally.
-As a result, the old vaginal cells do not die, if they have to, a tumor or an abnormal tissue mass is formed, which leads to vaginal cancer.
+As a result, the old vaginal cells do not die, if they have to, a tumor or an abnormal tissue mass is formed, which leads to this disease.

 This type of cancer represents 2% to 3% of all cancers in the reproductive system.
 More often, this becomes a secondary cancer since cancerous cells move and invade the vagina from other organs of the reproductive system, such as the vulva and the cervix.
-Vaginal cancer can be treated effectively when diagnosed at an early stage.
+It can be treated effectively when diagnosed at an early stage.

 TYPES AND FORMS

-Vaginal cancer is characterized into two basic types, squamous cell carcinoma and the adenocarcinoma.
+This disease is characterized into two basic types, squamous cell carcinoma and the adenocarcinoma.

 1. Squamous Cell Carcinoma.
-It is the most common type of vaginal cancer that spreads slowly and often stays near the vagina but this time it spreads into the other parts of the body, like the lungs and the liver.
+It is the most common type of vaginal cancer that spreads slowly and often stays near the vagina but this time it spreads into the other parts of the body, like the lungs andf liver.
 This type of cancer often occurs in women at the age of 60 or older.

 2. Adenocarcinoma.
 It is a type of cancer that starts in glandular cells.
-Similar to squamous cell carcinoma, this type of vaginal cancer spreads to the lymph nodes and lungs.
+Similar to squamous cell carcinoma, this type of cancer spreads to the lymph nodes and lungs.
 It often occurs in women at the age of 30 or younger.

 SYMPTOMS